-For the six months ended June 30, 2013, approximately 84% of our site rental revenues were derived from Sprint, T-Mobile, AT&T and Verizon Wireless, which represented 42%, 17%, 16% and 9%, respectively, of our site rental revenues, after giving effect to T-Mobile's acquisition of MetroPCS and Sprint's acquisition of Clearwire.
+For the nine months ended September 30, 2013, approximately 88% of our site rental revenues were derived from Sprint, T-Mobile, AT&T and Verizon Wireless, which represented 42%, 17%, 20% and 9%, respectively, of our site rental revenues, after giving effect to T-Mobile's acquisition of MetroPCS, Sprint's acquisition of Clearwire and AT&T's pending acquisition of Leap Wireless.
 The loss of any one of our large customers as a result of bankruptcy, insolvency, consolidation, network sharing, roaming, joint development, resale agreements by our customers, merger with other customers of ours or otherwise may result in (1) a material decrease in our revenues, (2) uncollectible account receivables, (3) an impairment of our deferred site rental receivables, wireless infrastructure assets, site rental contracts and customer relationships intangible assets and (4) other adverse effects to our business.
 We cannot guarantee that contracts with our major customers will not be terminated or that these customers will renew their contracts with us.
 In addition to our four largest customers in the U.S., we also derive a portion of our revenues, and anticipate that a portion of our future growth will be derived, from customers offering or contemplating offering emerging wireless services; however, such customers are smaller and have less financial resources than our four largest customers, have business models which may not be successful, and may require additional capital.